-"AGENCY"), and the Pennsylvania Department of Agriculture, (hereinafter referred to as "PDA"), having its principal offices at 2301 North Cameron Street, Harrisburg, PA 17110-9408, and establishes the terms and conditions pursuant to which the AGENCY shall participate in The Emergency Food Assistance Program (hereinafter referred to as "PROGRAM").
-PDA participates in the PROGRAM under guidelines established by the United States Department of Agriculture (hereinafter referred to as "USDA").
+(AGENCY), and the Pennsylvania Department of Agriculture (PDA), and establishes the terms and conditions pursuant to which the AGENCY shall participate in The Emergency Food Assistance Program (PROGRAM).
+PDA participates in the PROGRAM under guidelines established by the United States Department of Agriculture (USDA).

-The AGENCY certifies the execution of this AGREEMENT, including the receipt, distribution and use of PROGRAM food (hereinafter referred to as "COMMODITY"), shall be completed in accordance with governing state and federal laws, regulations and guidelines, and in accordance with the terms and conditions presented below.
+The AGENCY certifies the execution of this AGREEMENT, including the receipt, distribution and use of PROGRAM food (COMMODITY), shall be completed in accordance with governing state and federal laws, regulations and guidelines, and in accordance with the terms and conditions presented below.